Music Theory Explained

 A minor seventh chord, or minor-minor seventh chord, can often be seen labeled as: Cm7.
 This seventh chord has a calming and nostalgic sound.
 It’s foundation is a Minor chord build with a Minor on top.
 If the chord sounds a little muddy, remove it’s 5th and play: R 3 10

-This chord, called a 9th Chord, happens to be my favorite.
-When adding a 9th, you don’t want to use too much.
-A 9th has it’s best results when used in small quantities.
+A 9th Chord has it’s best results when used in small quantities.
 You can think of a Major 9th as of ‘something being there’ while a Minor 9th as ‘something missing’.
 That ‘something’ being a sedimental feeling toward something.
 What kind of sedimental feeling is being dictated by whether its Major or Minor and the chords surrounding it.

 Building a 9th Chord

 When used with a Minor, it has a feeling of uncomfortable & uneasiness.
-It makes you want to lose the 9th as soon as possible and turn it back into a regular chord.
-Its also considered a suspended 2nd.
+It makes you want to lose the 9th as soon as possible and turn it back into a regular minor chord.
+The minor 9th is also considered a suspended 2nd.
 This is why it’s best in small quantities.

 When used with a Major, it almost gives a feeling of fulfillment.
 But can sometimes still give that feeling of uncomfortable & uneasiness.